Jman420/menrva/PORTABLE_DEV_ENV.md

   - Open Settings for the Installer VM
   - IMPORTANT : Under 'System Settings' check 'Enable EFI'
   - Update any System Settings necessary
-  - Under Storage set the OS Installer Disk ISO as the CD Drive
+  - Under Storage set the OS Installer Disk ISO as the CD Drive and check 'Live CD/DVD'
   - Under Network setup a Bridged Adapter
   - Under USB select the appropriate USB Controller & Add the USB Device to the Filters
   - Click OK Button